-In addition to these, Directorate General of Land Registry and Cadastre inspection board inspected land register leg of the fraud attempt and made determinations against declarations submitted by suspects to the prosecutor's office.
+In addition to these, Directorate of Land Registry and Cadastre inspection board inspected land register leg of the fraud attempt and made determinations against declarations submitted by suspects to the prosecutor's office.
 The most important finding here is that the forged document used in the execution proceeding with judgement was not officially delivered to the land registry during the sale of the hotel and it can not be detected who attached this forged document to the land registry file and how or when it was attached.

-The Bank management expects that the lawsuits will be concluded in favor of the Bank on the basis of many facts and legal grounds that corroborate allegations of the Bank under the above-mentioned developments.
-As noted above, the Ministry of Justice's opinion to reverse the unlawful judgement for the sake of the law is the most important display on this issue.
+The Bank's management expects that the lawsuits will be concluded in favor of the Bank on the basis of many facts and legal grounds that corroborate allegations of the Bank under the above-mentioned developments.
+As noted above, the Ministry of Justice's opinion to reverse the unlawful judgement in the benefit of administration of the justice is the most important display on this issue.

-Notes to the Condensed Consolidated Interim Financial Information As of and for the period ended 30 June 2017
+Notes to the Condensed Consolidated Interim Financial Information As of and for the period ended 30 September 2017